whtns/chevreul/README.md

 datasets processed with
 <a href="https://github.com/satijalab/seurat" target="_blank" rel="noopener noreferrer">Seurat</a>

-A demo using a pancreas dataset from the Seurat team is available
+A demo using a human gene transcript dataset from the Seurat team is available
-<a href="http://cobriniklab.saban-chla.usc.edu:3838/chevreul_demo/" target="_blank" rel="noopener noreferrer">here</a>
+<a href="http://cobrinik-1.saban-chla.usc.edu:8080/app/0seuratApp" target="_blank" rel="noopener noreferrer">here</a>

 There are also convenient functions for:

 -   Clustering and Dimensional Reduction of Raw Sequencing Data.
--   <a href="https://satijalab.org/seurat/v3.0/pancreas_integration_label_transfer.html" target="_blank" rel="noopener noreferrer">Integration
+-   <a href="https://satijalab.org/seurat/archive/v3.0/integration.html" target="_blank" rel="noopener noreferrer">Integration
     and Label Transfer</a>
 -   Louvain Clustering at a Range of Resolutions
 -   Cell cycle state regression and labeling